Skip to main navigation

 Two tests can find a resistant virus:

 Both of these tests are done on a sample of blood taken from a vein.
-These tests may not be accurate if the resistant virus is less than 20% of the circulating virus.
+These tests may not be accurate if you have not been taking your medicines for a while.

 Related Links